On Randomized Algorithms in Online Strategic Classification: Introduction

 A second question concerns regret bounds in the agnostic setting.
 In \cite{fundamental-bounds}, the authors provide regret upper bounds of $O(T^{3/4}\log^{1/4}T|\mathcal H|)$ by using an all-positive classifier at randomly chosen time steps to obtain full information, and $O(\sqrt{T|\mathcal H|\log|\mathcal H|})$ by applying standard bandit algorithms such as EXP3.
 Matching lower bounds, however, are left open.
 Since it is well known that a regret of $O(\sqrt{T \log|\mathcal H|})$ is achievable in the standard online learning setting, this naturally raises the question:

 In this work, we provide refined upper and lower bounds for online strategic classification in both the realizable and agnostic settings, thereby answering the two questions above.
+Our bounds depend on the Littlestone dimension $\ldim(\mc H)$ of the hypothesis class $\mc H$ and the maximum degree $\Delta$ of the manipulation graph.
 In the realizable setting, we show that every learner incurs at least $\Omega(\min\{\sqrt{T \ldim(\mc H)},\ \ldim(\mc H) \Delta\})$.
 As a consequence, for $T > \ldim(\mathcal{H})\Delta^2$, randomized learners cannot improve upon the standard deterministic lower bound of $\Omega(\ldim(\mathcal{H})\Delta)$, thereby resolving the first question in the negative.
 On the other hand, we construct a randomized algorithm that achieves a mistake bound of $O(\sqrt{T \cdot \ldim(\mathcal H) \log \Delta})$, strictly improving upon the best known deterministic upper bounds when $T$ is small, and providing a partial complementary answer to the first question.

-In the agnostic setting, we establish a regret upper bound of $O(\sqrt{T \log |\mathcal H|} + |\mathcal H| \log (T|\mathcal H|))$.
-This bound provides a partially positive answer to the second question: such a guarantee is achievable when $T \geq |\mathcal H|^2$ using a proper learning algorithm.\footnote{A proper algorithm selects classifiers only from the hypothesis class $\mathcal H$ at every round.} On the other hand, we show a matching lower bound, up to logarithmic factors, for proper learners.
-Consequently, improper learning is necessary to further improve regret guarantees when $T \leq |\mathcal H|^2$.